-And Jane Goodall was famous in the 1960’s.
+And Jane Goodall was famous in the 1960s.
 The National Geographic sold 3 million copies an issue.
-The Jane Goodall TV specials were seen by millions more, were hugely popular in America and sold to TV networks around the world.
-Jane Goodall was, and remains famous.
-So famous it wasn’t until the 1990’s I realised I’d lived in the same town as Jane Goodall since 1969.
+The Jane Goodall TV specials were seen by millions more, were hugely popular in America and were sold to TV networks around the world.
+Jane Goodall was, and remains, famous.
+So famous it wasn’t until the 1990s I realised I’d lived in the same town as Jane Goodall since 1969.
 That was when my parents moved to Bournemouth.
 I was seven.
-Jane’s family moved to Bournemouth in 1940, when she was five.
+Jane’s family came to Bournemouth in 1940, when she was five.
 That I spent 30 years in Bournemouth before releasing Jane Goodall came from the same place gives some indication of how well known she is in her home town.

 Judging by the way Bournemouth is you wouldn’t think Jane Goodall came from here.
 Mention her name and most of the time there is little response, at best a vague recognition that ‘she’s that lady who works with chimpanzees’.
 Sometimes people assume she is an actress and wonder what they’ve seen her in.
 Occasionally she is mistaken for Dian Fossey.
 They’ve seen Gorillas in the Mist.
 Dian died at the end of that.
 Jane gently suggests she is still alive.
 She isn’t famous in the UK.
 She’s not even famous in her home town.
 It’s like no one in Liverpool has heard of The Beatles.

 Early in 2010 Jane was back in Bournemouth and the local paper, the Daily Echo ran an interview with her in its Weekend magazine.
 It was an excellent piece by reporter Angela Young, who is a real fan of Jane’s.
 What astonished me is that the paper chose not to feature Jane on the cover of Weekend, opting for a photo of an actress appearing in The Vampire Diaries.
 Neither actress nor show has any connection with Bournemouth.